 This application for adoption of a land use designation within the City is supported by data and analysis consistent with the format and level of detail found in the data and analysis of the City's 2045 Comprehensive Plan.

 Location

-The Subject Property is located at the intersection of US Highway 17 South and County Road 209 South.
+The Subject Property is located south of the intersection of US Highway 17 South and County Road 209 South.
+Access is provided via CR 209 South.